RedExpertAlliance/katacoda-scenarios/oci-course/oci-vault-and-secrets/step3.md

 Please open the vault in the console:
 `echo "Open the Console at this URL: https://console.${REGION}.oraclecloud.com/security/kms/vaults/${vaultOCID}"`{{execute}}

+Check the status of the Vault - it may still be *creating* in which case you have to wait a little in order for it to become *active*.

 Then create a new (Master Encryption) Key.
 Set the name to *lab-key*.
 ![](assets/create-key-in-console.png)

 When the key is successfully created, return to the terminal window.
+Note: as long as it is *creating*, you have to hold back on going to the next step.
+Only when the key is *active* can you proceed.
 Get the key's details:

 `oci kms management key list -c $compartmentId --endpoint $vaultManagementEndpoint`{{execute}}